 Symbol: The Swastika

 I touched on this briefly in my first blog entry on misconceptions.
 I feel the need to elaborate a little further as I feel this symbol is the most misunderstood symbol due to the way it was represented in WWII.
-I cannot sit idly by and let this symbol be ruined by some the worst atrocities in human history.

 The word Swastika actually comes from the word Svastika, which means lucky or auspicious object.
 Simply meaning it is written on people or property to signify good luck.
 The shape is a monogram formed by interlacing the letters of the words Su-asti- which is written in Brahmi.